Our office bills, collects, and distributes ad valorem property taxes for:

 The Macon-Bibb County Tax Commissioner follows legal procedures prescribed by the Official Code of Georgia Annotated (OCGA) when levying property.
 We strongly suggest reading those sections of Georgia law which pertain to tax executions and tax sales.
 OCGA 48-3 and 48-4, contain important information regarding tax executions and tax sales.

-Tax sales are held on the first Tuesday of each month (for months in which a tax sale is planned), at 11 AM on the steps of the Bibb County Courthouse located at 601 Mulberry St., Macon, GA 31201.
+Tax sales are held on the first Tuesday of each month (for months in which a tax sale is planned), at 11 AM on the steps of the Bibb County Courthouse located at the United Building in Central City Park located at 206 7th Street, Macon, Bibb county, Georgia.
 Bidders or a representative must be present to bid.
 Mail, phone or faxed bids are not acceptable.

 The opening bid for a property is the amount of tax due, plus penalties and all other applicable fees.
 A Sheriff’s Tax Deed, not the property, is sold to the highest bidder.
 Payment is due in full within two hours from the conclusion of the tax sale.
 Only cash, certified funds or money orders are accepted.

 Though the tax sale purchaser receives a Sheriff’s tax deed for the property, possession of, improvements to, and/or eviction of any tenants on the property, are not allowed immediately according to Georgia law.